Lahma Bi Khal

 - You can serve it plain, or with vermicelli pasta, orzo, rice. etc. (Please avoid serving potatoes as a side dish to this recipe – trust us on this.)

-- If you serve it plain, a bit of bread to soak up the juices would also be nice, no? 🙂
+- If you serve it plain, a bit of bread to soak up the juices would be a nice thing to do, no? 🙂

 - If you have one big eggplant instead of three medium ones, cut the eggplant rounds in half.

-- Lamb meat is saltier than beef, so, adding salt to taste towards the end makes some sense.
+- Lamb meat is saltier than beef, so, adding salt to taste towards the end, when you can taste the broth, makes some sense.
 (But you can do whatever you like, of course. 🙂

 - For the difference between sugar and honey, click here.